maresb/check-json5/README.md

 ## License

 This hook is published under the [MIT license](LICENSE).
-The original pre-commit-hooks is also published under the MIT license, [included here](LICENSE.pre-commit-hooks).
+The original pre-commit-hooks collection (from which this hook is derived) is also published under the MIT license, [included here](LICENSE.pre-commit-hooks).